ProspDev/ProspDev/README.md

 # Welcome

-I am a software engineer with up to ten years of professional experience in developing Web/Mobile applications for iOS and Android.
+I am a software engineer with up to ten years of professional experience in developing Web/Mobile applications.
 I am skilled in all aspects of the full software development cycle, from requirements gathering and planning through development, release, and maintenance.

 I'm good at delivering blockchain & fintech applications from scratch.
 The whole web application including smart contracts, back-end, and front-end will be delivered in the best quality built with the latest technologies.